skurski/tutorials/java/common-contracts.md

-# Common contracts

-### Equals
+# Equals

 The equals method implements an equivalence relation.
 It is:

-1. Reflexive: For any non-null reference value x, x.equals(x) must return true.
+1. __Reflexive:__ For any non-null reference value x, x.equals(x) must return true.
-2. Symmetric: For any non-null reference values x and y, x.equals(y) must re- turn true if and only if y.equals(x) returns true.
+2. __Symmetric:__ For any non-null reference values x and y, x.equals(y) must re- turn true if and only if y.equals(x) returns true.
-3. Transitive: For any non-null reference values x, y, z, if x.equals(y) returns true and y.equals(z) returns true, then x.equals(z) must return true.
+3. __Transitive:__ For any non-null reference values x, y, z, if x.equals(y) returns true and y.equals(z) returns true, then x.equals(z) must return true.
-4. Consistent: For any non-null reference values x and y, multiple invocations of x.equals(y) consistently return true or consistently return false, provided no information used in equals comparisons on the objects is modified.
+4. __Consistent:__ For any non-null reference values x and y, multiple invocations of x.equals(y) consistently return true or consistently return false, provided no information used in equals comparisons on the objects is modified.
 5. For any non-null reference value x, x.equals(null) must return false.

-Good equals:
+__Good equals:__

 1. Check if NULL
 2. Use the == operator to check if it is the same object